 For many reasons, you may want to jot down a quick note from a meeting or event.
 Sometimes it is stressful to get out your book and pen and jot down your note; thus, a virtual notebook comes in handy.
-The best free note-taking apps are handy utility apps that should be installed on your smartphone (iPhone or Android device).
-With the help of note-taking apps, you can plan your daily, weekly, monthly, and even annual schedules and stick to them.
+The best free note-taking apps for Android and iOS devices are handy utility apps that should be installed on your smartphone (iPhone or Android device).
+With the help of notetaking apps, you can plan your daily, weekly, monthly, and even annual schedules and stick to them.

 Here are the best note-taking apps that are available for free for all mobile users.
 Interestingly, they are available for both iOS and Android smartphones.
 Also, these apps come with impressive features you’d find very useful for planning your schedules and effective time management.